Lucasmogsan/dtu-02476_mlops/reports/README.md

 >
 > Answer:

-TODO: Yu Fan & Lucas
 Hydra generates an output to log the config used for each training run, allowing users to trace the history of their experiments.
 A seed to initialize torch was included in the configuration file.
+This seed sets the initial state of the random number generator in PyTorch, ensuring that the stochastic elements of our model behave consistently across different runs.

-Also, parameters used to create the datasets are included to reproduce identical datasets.
+Also, parameters used to create the datasets are included this ensures that identical datasets can be reproduced, further enhancing the reproducibility of our experiments.
+By including these parameters, we can guarantee that any variations in results are due to changes in the model or training process, rather than differences in the data.

 ### Question 14